TomerH0525/Search-And-Copy/README.md

 # 2\.
 Enter your list of search strings (one per line).

 # 3\.
-Select the source directory containing archived images.
+Provide source directory containing archived images.

 # 4\.
-Select the destination directory where matched files will be copied.
+Provide destination directory where matched files will be copied.

 # 5\.
 Toggle the flags: